Table of Contents

 Once your documents are uploaded and the office space is confirmed, you’ll receive a payment link.
 After payment, your Digital Trade License is emailed to you.
 You are now officially a business owner in Dubai.

-With your license in hand, you can apply for your 3-year Investor Visa.
+With your license in hand, you can apply for your 2-year Investor Visa.
 You can start the visa process from India.
 You only need to fly to Dubai for a quick medical test and to collect your Emirates ID card.

 The final step is opening a corporate bank account in Dubai.
 While documentation requirements are strict, having a properly structured company and clear business activity helps ensure smoother approval.

-Note: Working with a professional business setup consultant like Shuraa can help avoid delays and ensure everything is done correctly the first time.
+Note: Working with a professional business setup consultant like Shuraa India can help avoid delays and ensure everything is done correctly the first time.

 The documentation process to register a company in Dubai from India is fairly straightforward.
 Most documents are simple personal and business details, and many can be submitted digitally during the initial stages.